ElkanaGam/cortex/README.md

 ```
 ### Usage as  a python library
 Cortex provide six modules, `client.py` was described above. <br/>
 The Server is flask-based server which can be invoked from interpeter or shell.The server accept the data from the client and publish it.
 Therefore, beside host and port he server accept third argument: if it s invoked from command line this argument is the name of the message-queue, and this has to be a valid url to this queue. this url parsed by the `init_queue` function and it can be modified to handle your configuration for teh message queue .
-Running as function from interpetr allow to pass every object to publish the accepted data, as long as this object has `publish_data` function.
+Running as function from interpeter allow to pass every object to publish the accepted data, as long as this object has `publish_data` function.
 In this case message_queue parameter has to be `None`.

 ```bash
 python -m cortex.client run-server -h 127.0.0.1 -p 8000 raabitmq//127.0.0.1/5672